ANIBIT14/zania/README.md

 * **ImageOverlay**: This component displays a full-size image of the document when a document card is clicked.
 It also handles closing the overlay when the escape key is pressed or the close button is clicked.

-### Hooks

-* **useDocuments**: This custom hook manages the state of the documents, including loading, updating, and saving documents.
-It also handles error states and provides utility functions for adding and updating documents.

 ### Types